North Korea - Government

 National heritage

-Total World Heritage Sites 2 (both cultural)
+Total World Heritage Sites 2 (both cultural, one mixed)

 Key Political parties and their leaders in North Korea